KRakeesh04/s1/src/content/docs/programming-fundamentals/c-book/12-embedded-system.md

 these equipment increasingly prefer to use embedded systems rather than their traditional hardwired controllers.

+### Cross compiling

+The process of compiling a software on a different computer and later using that on a program on a different computer.

 ## Differences with normal computers

 - Processing unit is typically a microcontroller